Extract factor values from a label variable created by parmest or parmby

 Remarks

-factext is typically used with the parmest and descsave packages to create a new dataset with one observation per parameter of the most recently fitted model, and data on the estimates, confidence intervals, P-values and other attributes of these parameters.
-These data are used to create tables and/or plots.
-Confidence interval plots are often produced using the eclplot package, which can also be downloaded from SSC.
-More information about the use of factext in combination with parmest, descsave and eclplot can be found in Newson (2003).
+factext is typically used with the parmest and descsave packages to create a new data set with one observation per parameter of the most recently fitted model, and data on the estimates, confidence intervals, P-values and other attributes of these parameters.
+These data are used to create plots and/or tables.
+More information about the use of factext in combination with parmest and descsave can be found in Newson (2003).
 In its default setting, with no from() option, factext can only handle labels for dummy variables corresponding to single factors, and cannot extract higher-order interactions.
 If there are higher-order interactions in the fitted model, then some of the values of label may be of a form such as

 "factor_name1==value1 & factor_name2==value2"